 Step 1.
 Math.

 Remember when I said “I sat down and did some freaking geometry”?
 Like I’m all bad/tough yet good at math?
 Truthfully, I had a little help with the geometry.
-To say it is not my strong suite would be an understatement.
+To say it is not my strong suit would be an understatement.
 I’m just impressed that I managed to figure out that my inspiration light fixture was 20-sided, composed of equilateral triangles, and called an “icosahedron.”
 After that, I needed to borrow Bryan’s brain.

 I began by tracing the base of my light fixture.
 I knew that I needed to fit the circle inside a pentagon (see this diagram to help you visualize how an icosahedron fits together), so we divided our circle into 5 sections with a protractor (72 degrees/section).
 Bryan helped me figure out that 7.5” sides for the pentagon (and hence, for the entire icosahedron) was a close enough number while giving me an easy length to cut.
 In retrospect, once assembled, the entire icosahedron came out a little large for the Ikea pendant light, so I probably could have shaved the sides down to 7.25” or so.